Roma Spencer Triplett

 Romie loved to take his family huckleberry picking and fishing.
 They spent many weekends camping on the St. Joe and Bumblebee Campground.
 He also was an avid hunter.
 His North Carolina cousins often came to Kellogg to go fishing and hunting with him.
 He was a patient hunting and fishing instructor to his grandchildren and great grandchildren.

 He was the epitome of self-reliance providing meat for his family from his hunting expeditions to building not one, but two houses: one in Wardner and one in Priest River, ID.

 Roma is survived by his wife, Oradell; his daughters Ramona Triplett Mitchell (husband Thomas McMahon) and Gail Triplett Smith (husband Scott Smith) and "adopted" daughter, Linda Brower Maravilla; grandchildren Dianne Scott, Christopher Mitchell, Elizabeth Peightal, Jillian Heilman, Pamela Allen, and Nicholas Mitchell; 18 great-grandchildren; and his sister Bina Simmons.
 He is preceded in death by his parents and four brothers: Verlon, Harvey, Steve, Carlos, and one sister, Zella; two grandchildren (Don and Dawna Mitchell) and one great grandchild (Cameron Allen).

 Memorial Services will be held on Saturday, November 16, 2019 at 11:00 AM at the Church of Jesus Christ of Latter Day Saints in Pinehurst, ID.

 Please feel free to sign the online guestbook at www.shoshonefuneralservice.com

-To send flowers to Roma's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Roma Spencer Triplett, please visit our floral store.